Queer studies is a minor within the Department of Women's and Gender Studies.

 The Student Experience

-Assistant Professor Ernesto J. Martinez teaches and conducts research in the fields of American multi-ethnic literature; lesbian, gay, transgender, bisexual, and queer studies; U.S. Latino and Latina literature; and literary theory.
-He is writing a book, Queers of Color and the Ethics of Social Literacy, which examines queer ethnic literature and its contributions to contemporary social theory.
+Associate Professor Ernesto J. Martinez teaches and conducts research in the fields of American multi-ethnic literature; lesbian, gay, transgender, bisexual, and queer studies; U.S. Latino and Latina literature; and literary theory.
+He is the author of On Making Sense: Queer Race Narratives of Intelligibility and has co-edited, with Michael Hames-Garcia, the first scholarly collection of essays to examine the intellectual and cultural contributions of gay Latino men in the United States and to analyze the political and theoretical value of gay Latino studies (Gay Latino Studies: A Critical Reader).

-Education, journalism, the law, personnel, public policy, social services, and all the health professions require workers who have cutting-edge knowledge about diversity issues.
-Students who complete this minor can bring their newfound knowledge to positions in government, industry, for-profit companies, and nonprofit organizations.
+Education, journalism, law, human resources, public policy, social services, and all the health professions require workers who have cutting-edge knowledge of diversity issues.
+Students who complete this minor can apply their knowledge to positions in government, industry, for-profit companies, and nonprofit organizations.
 Large companies and municipalities are hiring staff to work expressly with LGBT populations.
 In fact, a growing number of municipalities and cities in Oregon (Portland, Multnomah County, Eugene, and Ashland, for example) have enacted domestic partnership legal status for same-sex couples and families, leading to a need for individuals with expertise in the fields of human resources, legal counseling, and political activism.
 Help expand opportunities in this important area.

 (541) 346-0652 fax